Food waste bins and caddies

 - Animal Waste

-- Pet bedding (eg. Straw or wood shavings)
+- Pet bedding for example straw or wood shavings

 Please present your bins at the kerbside by 6am on your collection day.